WHAT ARE THE MORTAL SINS?

 Holy Eucharist Takes Away Sins

-As we can see the Holy Eucharist, which is for those who truly seek to stop sinning–who are striving to become true saints–is to assist us in removing our disordered attachments so we can become attached to God and saved by Him.
+The Holy Eucharist, is only intended to be received for those who truly seek to stop sinning–who are striving to become true saints–is to assist us in removing our disordered attachments so we can become attached to God and saved by Him.

 Most of us are just greatly deceived and can’t see them.
 This is why “The majority of men shall not see God” as St. Justin, Doctor of the Church tells us.
 Most don’t even know we are dying and sadly, we never turn to God with a truly humble contrite heart to save us.
-We suffer from the presumption of salvation and think we re already saved.
-Our understanding of the faith is so far from the truth.
+We suffer from the presumption of salvation and think we re already saved, since our understanding of the faith is so far from the truth.

 “The vast majority of Christians [even the faithful] are enveloped in the most shocking ignorance [of their faith].”